crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 Client screening in WLANs with open authentication will often be a form of web authentication.
 Most client operating systems will flag WLANs with open authentication to warn you that your wireless data will not be secured in any way if you join.

 After the open 802.11 connection is established, the user’s identity is authenticated by higher-layer security methods.
-These include Pre-Shared Key (PSK) for personal networks (like WPA2/3-Personal), the robust IEEE 802.1X framework with EAP for enterprise environments, and captive portals for public guest access.
+These methods include Pre-Shared Key (PSK) for personal networks (like WPA2/3-Personal), the robust IEEE 802.1X framework with EAP for enterprise environments, and captive portals for public guest access.

 **WEP (Wired Equivalent Privacy)**